nirgeier/AnsibleLabs/Labs/001-verify-ansible/README.md

 - In Linux Ansible is based upon `ssh`, so in order to run Ansible playbooks.
 - By default it will use the default ssh keys unless we supply it with ssh configuration file.
-- In this demo we will use use our own `ssh.config`
+- In this demo we will use our own `ssh.config`

     ```sh
     ### $RUNTIME_FOLDER/labs-scripts/ssh.config